chuyizhang23/Comparative-law/Lecture 5.md

 You have certain points of view given by liberal Muslim muftis, and one of them was very famous.
 Some years ago, he was the mufti of a big mosque in Marseille.
 This Imam is considered a leader of liberal interpretations of Islam in Western countries.
 He stated that Muslims living in Western countries must adapt their faith to the civil law of the country where they reside.
 We have to carefully consider the obligations that believers must absolutely follow and determine which rules can be adapted based on the local context.
 Wearing a veil is not a religious command; it is considered a tradition that existed in ancient Arabia during the time of the Prophet.
 He emphasized that all interpretations of Islamic law are linked to geographical criteria.
 These rules were established in societies that mandated veiling for women.
 Therefore, living in Western countries, there is absolutely no obligation for women to wear a veil.
 The fundamental practices of the Muslim religion do not dictate the wearing of a veil.

-> A mufti is an Islamic scholar who is qualified to interpret Islamic law (Sharia) and issue legal opinions (fatwas) on specific religious matters.
+> A ==mufti== is an Islamic scholar who is qualified to interpret Islamic law (Sharia) and issue legal opinions (fatwas) on specific religious matters.
 These legal opinions often address questions related to religious practices, social issues, ethics, and personal conduct in accordance with Islamic principles.
 Muftis play an important role in providing guidance to Muslims on how to apply Islamic teachings to their daily lives.
 >
 > An Imam is an Islamic leadership position, often the worship leader of a mosque and the community.
 In Sunni Islam, the Imam leads the prayers; in Shia Islam, the Imam leads the community both politically and religiously.
 The term can also refer more broadly to a knowledgeable person who leads prayers, teaches Islam, and serves as a spiritual guide.